anqorithm/RealTime-StockStream/README.md

 ## Contributing

-Contributions to RealTime StockStream are welcome.
+Contributions to RealTime StockStream are welcome, just open a PR 😊.

 ## Authors